"I'm tired!" It has been a long journey for this little Hungarian refugee, arriving in Winnipeg following his flight from Hungary.

 Library and Archives Canada holds other records pertaining to Hungarian immigrants to Canada.
 Consult the Archives Search database using keywords such as a surname or the name of an organization.

-Search for books on the Hungarians or Magyars in AMICUS, using authors, titles or subject terms such as:
+Search for books on the Hungarians or Magyars in Collection Search, using authors, titles or subject terms such as:

 - Hungarian Canadians